Your browser version is not updated, please update it.

 Selezione dei fornitori

-They are at the heart of our commitment to integrity and transparency in areas such as supply chain, transportation, and logistics.
+As previously mentioned, suppliers are at the heart of our commitment to integrity and transparency in areas such as supply chain, transportation, and logistics.
 That’s why it’s vital for us to involve them as much as possible in discussions on how to keep ESG issues open, creating shared value, and develop new sustainability projects.

 Customers and employees: two anti-fraud fronts